carsonSgit/ConcordiaNotes/ENGL_250/Keywords.md

         - The normal or default understanding of a human being
 - Fantasy literature builds on whiteness as a social norm
     - With some exception, attaining selfhood in fantasy is a process of becoming white
-- Estrangement is a sense of wonder at magic
-    - Magic is also a possessement of certain figures

 ## The Culture Industry